shivamakhauri04/ROS_beginner_project/readme.md

 -Enter "x" if you want to exit and press Ctrl+C to end roslaunch

 ```
+## Limitation:
+- Conflict with ROS and C++ 11 standard : The .srv files for the ros service automatically creates header files, which have template of accepting address by reference using the '&' operator.
+The cpplint requires this refernce to be made as "const" but the ros package doesn't accept "const" to be specified before the refernce.
+Hence this leads to cpplint errors to comply with ROS templates.

 ## Assumption:
-1. The Ubuntu system is setup with ROS Kinetics
+1. The Ubuntu system is setup with ROS Kinetics.
+2. The catkin workspace has been setup.

 Note : Curently the database has information about only 3 subjects: ENPM808X, ENPM662, CMSC440